Financial Assessment Procedure

 Need to know

-Not receiving a service may have no impact on the amount of the person's financial contribution if the total cost of the services they have received in that accounting period is greater than the financial contribution they have been assessed to make.
+Not receiving a service may have no impact on the amount of a financial contribution if the total cost of the services they have received in that accounting period is greater than the financial contribution they have been assessed to make.

 The Financial Assessment & Benefit Team can be contacted on 01793 463279.